 Line the hood up with the mounting brackets and screw it in with the screws driven into the wall studs.
 Attach the ductwork on top of the outlet adapter.
 Tape all the joints on the ductwork to ensure the proper connections using aluminium tape.

-To learn more about how to vent a range hood on an interior wall, get in touch with Hauslane today.
+To learn more about installing range hoods, get in touch with Hauslane today.

 Please check out our installation videos.